static-frame/static-frame/doc/source/articles/nptyping.md

-# Do More with NumPy Array Type Annotations
+# Do More with NumPy Array Type Hints: Annotate & Validate Shape & Dtype
 <!--
-Using NumPy Array Type Hints to the Fullest
+Do More with NumPy Array Type Hints: Annotate & Validate Shape & Dtype Do More with NumPy Array Type Annotations: Hinting Shape & Dtype Do More with NumPy Array Types: Shape & Dtype Annotations Do More with NumPy Array Annotations: Shape and Dtype Using NumPy Array Type Hints to the Fullest
 Static Type Numpy Arrays
 Making `np.ndarray` Concrete: The Full Power of Type Annotations for NumPy